abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 transience and its relation to impermanence.
 After his talk I was contemplating this theme, especially around the sense of permanence and how we relate permanence to solidity.
-It is one of the fundamental delusions we carry around with us much of the time and it forms the basis for a false sense of self, a solid “me” in this body.
+It is one of the fundamental delusions we carry around with us much of the time, and it forms the basis for a false sense of self, a solid “me” in this body.
 The quality of holding onto the perception of permanence is what leads to so much distress and suffering.
 It’s good to get an understanding of how to